-Petya Alexandrova is a Lecturer at the Department of Politics and International Relations, University of Oxford (UK).
-In 2015 and 2016 she was a Postdoctoral Researcher at the Institute for Political Science, Leibniz University Hannover (DE) and a Visiting Lecturer at Jacobs University Bremen (DE).
-Petya does research on policy agendas in the European Union (EU).
+Petya Alexandrova is Lecturer in European Politics at the Department of Politics and International Relations, University of Oxford (UK).
+In 2015 and 2016 she was Postdoctoral Researcher at the Institute for Political Science, Leibniz University Hannover (DE) and Visiting Lecturer at Jacobs University Bremen (DE).
+Petya does research on policy agendas in the European Union.
 Her scientific interests are within the areas of European and comparative politics, the dynamic relationship between different levels of governance (especially within the EU), agenda setting, political institutions, and policy analysis.